A quick guide outlining 10 things everybody needs to know before going hot air ballooning in Luxor over the Valley of the Kings (Upper Egypt).

 The Hot Air Ballooning Experience in Luxor

 It was instantly clear to me that the teams working the hot air balloons in Luxor were exceptionally experienced and efficient in their procedures.
-In no time, our balloon was airborne and had flipped its basket to the upright take-off position.
+In no time, our balloon was airborne and flipped its basket to the upright take-off position.

 Our basket fit roughly twenty passengers, which is a somewhat large balloon by ordinary standards.
 In the middle of the basket stood our pilot and tour guide.
 Similarly to the ground staff, his experience showed immediately.
 He told us after that he had thousands of commercial flights under his belt.